icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 1. A dye-tracer blotter-paper water drop impingement measurement technique is described.
 2. An analysis of test results attempted to determine the water spray drop size spectrum.
 3. The dye-tracer analysis is compared to the multicylinder method.
+4. The analysis method is limited by the lack of an independent measurement of drop sizes.
+5. We see the use of the Icing Research Tunnel for the first time in the Cylinders thread.

 ##Abstract